Azure-Samples/eShopLite-chromadb/README.md

 ### Chroma DB Overview

-1. The AspireHost project will be in charge to **Run Chroma DB Locally**:
+1. The AspireHost project will be in charge to **provision and run Chroma DB (locally for dev environments)**:

    Instead of using the the Chroma Docker image to start a local instance of Chroma DB.